Berka of Dubá: Ancestors

-This old Czech family separated from the family of the lords of Dubé and are thus one of the lines of the Ronows.
-The Ronows derive their origin from Smil from Tuháně from the end of the 12th century.
+This old Czech family separated from the family of the lords of Dubé and are thus one of the lines of the Ronovci.
+The Ronovci derive their origin from Smil from Tuháně from the end of the 12th century.
 His sons Jindřich and Častolov are mentioned in the first half of the 13th century as brothers from Tuhán and Žitava, who acquired the region in the north from the monarch.
 They and their sons founded other family branches, e.g. the lords of Klinštejn, the lords of Lipá, the Lichtenburks and the lords of Duba (Berkov, Adršpach, Škop).
 The majority of the Ronians supported the king militarily and also obtained property, titles, and important positions in the kingdom for this.

 As regards the Berka from Dubá, the elder of the sons, Častolov from Žitava, is most relevant.
 He had three sons - Jindřich, Častolov and Chvalo, as well as a daughter.
 The ancestor of the lords of Dubá is the eldest son Jindřich, mentioned in documents between 1249 and 1290.
 At first as Jindřich, Hajman, then mainly as Hynek z Dubé (Hynek is transliterated via Latin as Jindřich by later chroniclers).
 This Hynek or Jindřich also had three sons, Hynek, Albrecht and Čeňko.

 The eldest son, Hynek (younger) of Dubé, who is mentioned in archives from 1276 to 1309 and died before 1316, had four sons: